nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.10.
 Viewing help : `:help`

-Access the help menu, containing a brief summary of the commands supported.
-The help menu also provides a link to the user guide.
+Accesses the help menu.
+The help menu contains a brief summary of the commands supported and provides a link to the user guide.

 Format: `:help`